10 Soft Skills for High School Students

 Before we dive in, let’s define what soft skills are.
 According to the National Soft Skills Association, soft skills are rooted in emotional intelligence.
 Typically, they refer to the skills we need to collaborate with others and navigate challenging situations, such as communication, leadership, teamwork, stress management, and conflict resolution.

 As such, soft skills for high school students are notoriously difficult to measure or quantify, although many researchers have tried.
 For example, in a working paper that was released in 2020 by the National Center for Analysis of Longitudinal Data in Education Research, researchers from Northwestern and the University of Chicago asserted that promoting interpersonal skills and work ethic has a greater impact on educational outcomes than raising test scores.
 In 2017, David Deming, a professor at the Harvard Graduate School of Education published “The Growing Importance of Soft Skills in the Labor Market,” another working paper that delves into why soft skills are viewed as increasingly important across various sectors.
-Moreover, over the past fifteen years, there has been increased attention on qualities like grit, empathy, and adaptability, among others.
-Strong research and anecdotal evidence indicate that the possession of such skills leads to better educational and professional outcomes.

 What is the difference between hard skills vs. soft skills for teens?

-Hard skills are the opposite of soft skills; they are measurable, quantifiable, and testable.
-They often refer to technical proficiencies, such as computer applications or programming languages, but can also refer to copywriting, marketing, and foreign language expertise.
 Moreover, hard skills are typically quick to assess.
 If someone asks you if you speak Spanish and you say “,” they might follow up with “Qué hora es?”
 If you answer “Me llamo Jillian,” it will be abundantly clear that you don’t, in fact, speak Spanish.
-Similarly, certain internships or courses might require Python proficiency.
-If, when you’re asked to write code, you turn into Homer Simpson frantically searching for the “any key” key, your lack of coding expertise will be sadly–and instantly–revealed.

 Why are soft skills for teens important?

-That said, it’s important to note that “soft skills mastery” is not another task to cross off the college application checklist.
-Rather, it’s a set of life skills essential to independence as well as relational and professional success.
-Soft skills for high school students are observable through the way they interact with others, show up in different spaces, and solve problems.
-As such, these skills are often a good indicator of what type of classmate, roommate, and community member they’ll be.
+Soft skills are life skills, which means they’re essential to independence as well as relational and professional success.
+They’re also highly observable through the way a student interacts with others, shows up in different spaces, and solves problems.
+As such, a student’s soft skills are often a good indicator of what type of classmate, roommate, and community member they’ll be.

 How can teenagers develop soft skills?

 Like most skills, soft skills are best developed through practice and modeling.
 Extracurricular activities, part-time jobs, doing household chores, and simply attending school are excellent ways to develop soft skills.
 Moreover, middle school and high school present many important opportunities to practice and make mistakes in a safe environment.
-That said, mastering just about any skill on this list will likely take months–and potentially years–of practice.
-Let’s dive in.
+Additionally, many soft skills are intertwined, so as you foster one, it’s very likely that you’ll indirectly work on others.
+Problem solving and conflict resolution are inherently connected, as are stress management and emotional resilience, creativity and adaptability, and communication and feedback.

 Soft Skills for High School Students #1: Communication

-No matter what career your child decides to pursue in the future, they’ll need strong communication skills within their personal and professional lives.
-Before they find themselves in front of a boardroom, though, they’ll first need to make their own doctor’s appointments, schedule meetings with professors and advisors, inquire about and interview for jobs, etc. A few ways to help them practice:
+No matter what your child decides to pursue in the future, they’ll need strong personal and professional communication skills.
+Before they find themselves in front of a boardroom, though, they’ll first need to make their own doctor’s appointments, schedule meetings with professors and advisors, inquire about and interview for jobs, build relationships, etc.

 • Let your teen answer and send their own emails to ask questions and resolve problems about their homework, classroom assignments, scheduling conflicts, and college applications.